satya164/react-native-animated-observer/README.md

 Helpers that let you observe value of an [`Animated.Value`][animated.value] or [`SharedValue`][reanimated.sharedvalue] and convert between them using native events.

+## Use case

+You use a component that uses [`Animated`](https://reactnative.dev/docs/animated), but you use [`Reanimated`](https://docs.swmansion.com/react-native-reanimated/docs/) for your animations, or vice versa.
+With this library, you can convert your value to work with the component.

 ## Installation

 ```sh